EXPEDITION JOURNAL HERE

 Scientific Components

-The surveys planned to assess the species and habitats during the expedition can be grouped into three categories:
+The surveys to assess the species and habitats during the expedition can be grouped into three categories:

 SEA-LEVEL TO 30m – Open water assessments: the team will assess the open water species, particularly the megafauna attracted to this oceanic oasis.
 They will use a variety of methods, including visual surveys of seabirds and marine mammals, pelagic cameras, plankton surveys, diving assessments, and bioacoustics.